 |

 East side of the

-Marktplatz, then and now.
+Marktplatz, in ruins and in a modern view.
 This bombed building was only rebuilt to its

+|